opensearch-project/documentation-website/_dashboards/management/data-sources.md

 Introduced 2.11
 {: .label .label-purple }

 Data sources in OpenSearch are the system and applications that OpenSearch can connect to and ingest data from.
-Once your data sources have been connected and your data has been ingested, it can be indexed, searched, and analyzed using the _<which API>_ API or the OpenSearch Dashboards user interface.
+Once your data sources have been connected and your data has been ingested, it can be indexed, searched, and analyzed using [REST APIs]({{site.url}}{{site.baseurl}}/api-reference/index/) or the OpenSearch Dashboards user interface.

+The focus of this documentation is on using the OpenSeach Dashboards interface to connect and manage your data sources.
+For information about using an API to connect data sources, see the following:

+- _<which APIs do we link user to?>_

 ## Prerequisites